johandavidsen/Fremja/Readme.md

 ## Using the application

-Now depending on how you installed the application, it can be found on the URL:
+Now depending on your [Docker](https://www.docker.com/) installation, the application can be found on the URL:

     http://<ip>:3000